Borgring: Name

 In 1682 the name Borrering is also synonymous with Borre Rings Aggere and Borre Rings Agre.
 An undated land register (pre-1850 ?) supplies the name Borrerings Mark, and a guide from 1860 offers Borgrings Marken.
 Military and topographical maps through the ages contain versions such as Boring (1897) and Borgring (1911, 1941 and 1983), and a forest map from 1925 uses Borgringen.

 In 1875, the variant Borgerring was used.

 In 1877 Anders Petersen uses the form Borrering in his book: Vallø og Omegn.

 The 3rd and 4th editions of Trap Danmark (Statistisk-topografisk Beskrivelse af Kongeriget Danmark) from 1898 and 1921, respectively, use the name Borgering.

 The version Borring appears in an old legend, and is used a few times between 1911 and 1946.

-All Danish fortifications used to be registered by the Danish National Museum's Department of Middle Ages even when finds, such as Borrering, were not from that age.
-The Museum registered the ring fortress as Borrering, and when Harald Andersen submitted an article to the magazine Skalk in 1992 in which he "dragged" the pre-Medieval fortifications out of the darkness, Borrering was consequently referred to in this version: